hucker/frist/README.md

 # `Frist`: Unified Age and Calendar Logic

-`Frist` is a modern Python library designed to make working with time, dates, intervals and business calendars with a 'simple' and expressive property based API. `Frist` provides  property-based APIs for `Age`, `Cal` and `Biz`.
-The `Age` object lets you answer “How old is this?” for two datetimes (often defaulting the second date to “now”), making it perfect for file aging, log analysis, or event tracking.
+`Frist` is a modern Python library designed to make working with time, dates, intervals and business calendars easy using a simple, expressive property-based API. `Frist` provides property-based APIs for `Age`, `Cal` and `Biz`.
+The `Age` object answers “How old is this?” for two datetimes (often defaulting the second datetime to “now”), making it useful for file aging, log analysis, or event tracking.
 The `Cal` object lets you ask “Is this date in a specific window?”—such as today, yesterday, this month, this quarter, or this fiscal year—using intuitive properties for calendar logic.
-Calendar ranges are always aligned to a calendar time scale, day, business day, month, year, quarter, hour.
-Finally, the `Biz` class lets you establish a business policy for workdays, work hours, fiscal years to make use of business calendars.
+Calendar ranges are aligned to calendar units (minute, hour, day, business day, week, month, quarter, year).
+Finally, the `Biz` class lets you establish a business policy for workdays, business hours, holidays and fiscal years so you can perform business-calendar-aware queries.

 `Frist` is not a [replacement](https://imgs.xkcd.com/comics/standards_2x.png) for `datetime` or `timedelta`.
 If the standard library meets your needs, keep using it.